mautrix/telegram/README.md

   * [ ] Creating Telegram chats for existing Matrix rooms
 * Misc
   * [ ] Use optional bot to relay messages for unauthenticated Matrix users
-  * [ ] Properly handle upgrading groups to supergroups
-    * [ ] Allow upgrading group to supergroup from Matrix
+  * [ ] Command to upgrade chat to supergroup from Matrix
-  * [ ] Handle public channel username changes